 “We are so grateful to the Maximilian E. & Marion O. Hoffman Foundation, Inc. for this $1.2 million gift – our largest ever – and its continued support and generosity toward our mission of ensuring exemplary care and a full spectrum of medical treatment for complex rehabilitation and chronic disease for both children and adults,” said Lynn Ricci, president and CEO, Hospital for Special Care.

-To become a Center of Excellence, HSC will accomplish the following national accreditation requirements with the Maximilian E. & Marion O. Hoffman Foundation Grant:
+To become a Center of Excellence, HFSC will accomplish the following national accreditation requirements with the Maximilian E. & Marion O. Hoffman Foundation Grant:

 - See a sufficient volume of patients to have exposure to the diverse manifestations of Parkinson’s disease and wide array of treatment options;